Petitioning the Empty Sky: Background and writing

-It was hectic and unhinged, and those wild sounds and voices I wanted to create I’d actually been able to.
-It takes a while to get there, you know?
-I just remember being really content riding my bike home from that session thinking we’d created something that was special, at least to me.
-I didn’t really think in terms of how it would impact other people or if people would enjoy it or relate to what we were trying to make.
-And I still don’t, in a lot of ways.

 Musical style and composition

 The music on Petitioning the Empty Sky is considered to be "darker", "more aggressive" and more "straight-on" than some of the band's previous albums.

 Tracks nine through eleven - "For You", "Antithesis" and "Homesong" - were recorded live during a performance on radio station WJUL, run by college students at UMass Lowell.
 A notable moment on the live track "Homesong" is when a band member breaks a guitar string and pauses the song, and bleeding singer Jacob Bannon claims to have "hit my head on a mic stand" and that it will "make us look punk."
 The original CD release on Ferret Music features "Homesong" as a hidden/untitled song following "Antithesis".

 Release

 Petitioning the Empty Sky was originally released through Ferret Music in 1996 and was also one of the earliest albums released through the newly formed label.
 This early version was a 7-inch EP featuring only the first four tracks of the eventual full-length.
 Later that same year, the record was re-released with four new tracks added to it.
+Initial CD copies had an unlisted cover of Twisted Sister's "Burn in Hell", but the master for that track was lost and has not appeared in any reissues.

 Studio recordings of the live tracks "For You" and "Homesong" were originally released on the Unloved and Weeded Out 7-inch EP in 1995.
 The full length compilation version of Unloved and Weeded Out was later released in 2002 through Deathwish and also featured these two songs.
 The studio recording of "Antithesis" could originally be found on Converge's debut album Halo in a Haystack in 1994, and later on the compilation album Caring and Killing released in 1997.
 The song "Dead" was rerecorded from the version on Caring and Killing, which was recorded in 1994/1995.
 The original version of "Love As Arson" was released on When Forever Comes Crashing in 1998.